-- Provide a map that identifies each DAC in the subbasin by name and provide the population of each identified DAC.
-Identify the sources of drinking water for DAC members, including an estimate of how many people rely on groundwater (e.g., domestic wells, state small water systems, and public water systems). - Provide a map of tribal lands and describe tribal interests in the subbasin.
+- Identify each DAC by name and provide the population of each identified DAC. - Identify the sources of drinking water for DAC members, including an estimate of how many people rely on groundwater (e.g., domestic wells, state small water systems, and public water systems).